Thanks for having us over.

-I grew up in Springwood, Ohio which is not a whole lot of view.
-I never expected to live downtown full time because my business was in the ‘burbs but I bought in this building and just fell in love with it.
-Now it’s five units combined that I’ve purchased over seven years.
-It’s a picture, it’s not even a view …
+I grew up in Lakewood, Ohio which is not a place that has a whole lot of view.
+I never expected to live downtown full-time because my business was in the ‘burbs, but I bought in this building and just fell in love with it.
+It’s not even a view, it’s a picture.

-You made this year’s Techweek100 — what excites you most about Techweek?
+You made this year’s Techweek100 list in Chicago, what excites you most about Techweek?

 I guess it’s just the collaboration of a lot of really smart folks in a great city.
-I think over the years Chicago had been dog-tagged as banking or commodities but now to have been stamped for Groupon, 1871 — all of these great national tech brands— and to have that level of entrepreneurs, founders and venture capitalists in Chicago talking tech is fantastic for the city and also just for tech itself.
+Over the years Chicago had been dog tagged as a banking or commodities city.
+Now to be stamped for Groupon, 1871, all of these great national tech brands and to have that level of entrepreneurs, founders and venture capitalists in Chicago talking tech is fantastic for the city and also just for tech itself.

 CouponCabin.com draws millions of repeat visitors each month.
 When did the idea come to you?

-I was one of the original leaders that started Sears.com and while I was working at Sears we would shop at a lot of our competitors’ [stores] to see how they boxed things and how they shipped things and essentially, we would use coupon codes to save money on what we purchased.
+I was one of the the early folks at Sears.com.
+While I was working at Sears we would shop at a lot of our competitors’ stores to see how they boxed things and how they shipped things.
+We would use coupon codes to save money on what we purchased.
+In late 2002 the light bulb went off to build a site that had coupon codes.
+When I left Sears I was kind of running from something, not to something.
 Sears was very, very corporate.
-We had grown [Sears.com] to 350 folks so it became very structured and organized and that just wasn’t the way I did my business.
-In late 2002 was when the light went off to build a site that had coupon codes.
-When I left Sears I was kind of running from something, not to something.
-I had gotten to a point where I was unhappy with the red tape and politics of it all so I said, ‘Why not try and start a coupon site!’
-At the time, there weren’t a lot or even any sites like that.
+We had grown Sears.com to 350 folks so it became very structured and organized and that just wasn’t the way I did my business.
+I had gotten to a point where I was unhappy with the red tape and politics of it all so I said, “Why not try and start a coupon site?”
+At the time there weren’t any sites like that.

-Had you raised any capital to turn your idea into a reality?
+How did you raise capital to turn your idea into a reality?

 Probably just how hard it is.
-For every good day I’ve had five bad ones that no one knows about.
-You don’t expect that.
-I started CouponCabin when I was 25-years-old with the philosophy of ‘build it and they will come.’
-I had $30,000 when I started the site — that was all of the money in the world to me at the time — and that only lasted about four months!
-So then you’re trying to figure it out, selling your car, taking loans from mom.
+For every good day I’ve had five bad ones that no one knows about and you don’t expect that.
+I started CouponCabin when I was 25 years old with the philosophy of, “build it and they will come.”
+I had $30,000 when I started the site and that was all of the money in the world to me at the time.
+That only lasted about four months!
+So then you’re trying to figure it out, you’re selling your car and taking loans from mom.
 No one tells you just how hard it is but if it were easy then everyone would do it.

-With all of the startups at Techweek, can you spot a good idea when you see one?
+With all of the startups in Chicago, can you spot a good idea when you see one?

 I think any business out there that consumers authentically like and enjoy is a good idea.
-It doesn’t have to make money, you can figure that out later.
-It doesn’t have to have a great brand but if you have a product or a service or a website, whatever it is that authentically connects with a user, that’s the great idea.
+It doesn’t have to make money.
+You can figure that out later.
+It doesn’t have to have a great brand.
+If you have a product or service or website, whatever it is that authentically connects with a user, that’s the great idea.

 The life of an entrepreneur is problem after problem.
-Whether it’s an HR problem, cash flow problem or trying to figure out where your next customer is going to come from.
+Whether it’s an HR problem, a cash flow problem or trying to figure out where your next customer is going to come from.
 When you’re an entrepreneur and you’re starting a business, it’s everyday.
-I do [believe] that there is a higher power pulling the strings and whatever is meant to be is meant to be.
-There are a lot of things that present themselves that push you in the right direction that you wouldn’t [have thought] of otherwise but [still] everyday is a problem to a different degree.
+I do believe that there is a higher power pulling the strings and whatever is meant to be is meant to be.
+There are a lot of things that present themselves that will push you in the right direction that you wouldn’t have thought of otherwise but still everyday is a problem to a different degree.

 I think what’s most important is what you do after the business does well.
 I respect a lot of guys who go out and give back and do philanthropy and create foundations.
 I grew up very humbly and I’m so blessed to be where I’m at today.
 You have to reflect and see what’s important and that’s what I respect.
-There are a lot of folks out there that make a ton of money and put their time back into making even more money when they’ll never spend one-third of it let alone half.
-It sounds cliché but I think it’s more about what you give, not what you have.
+There are a lot of folks out there who make a ton of money and then put their time back into making even more money when they’ll never spend one-third of it, let alone half.
+It sounds cliché, but I think it’s more about what you give not what you have.

 You were on the 2016 Olympic committee.
 How cool was that?